Rob-McCormack/EC-Flat50Bench/README.md

 - **Entropy (Red/Blue):** Despite using the exact same code, the agent never breaks a **55% ceiling**.
 The **~32% Sign-Flip Rate** confirms that 1 in 3 captures results in an immediate strategic inversion, effectively canceling the learning signal.

+### Limitations & Scope

+This benchmark demonstrates **adversarial reward inversion** in a simplified setting.

+It does not prove the full 8×8 EC is unsolvable, but shows why traditional optimization must fail.
+The results establish a **lower bound**: if agents cannot overcome reward inversion here, they cannot solve the full game.

 ---

 ### 2.1 Control Experiment: State Aliasing